Litchi Waypoint Mission to DJI Fly Hyperlapse Mission Converter Instructions BETA!!! Litchi Mission Utilities Logo

 2. Copy the created hyperlapse mission folder created by Litchi Waypoint Mission to DJI Fly Hyperlapse Mission Converter to the hyperlapse folder on the flying device running DJI Fly.

-3. Verify the hyperlaps mission parameters (such as interval and duration) as desired
+4. Verify the hyperlapse mission parameters (such as interval and duration)

 W3C SVG Logo